eBay Astra Militarum Tips – Astra Militarum Getting Started

 A Note About “Quality”

-Of course there are some absolute car crashes on eBay, like the Leman Russ I once saw where none of the panels were glued flush together – it really did look like a car crash.
-Perhaps it would be good start for an Ork Truk?
+Of course, there are some absolute car crashes on eBay.
+Like the Leman Russ I once saw where none of the panels had been glued flush together – it really did look like a car crash.
+Perhaps it would be a good start for an Ork Truk?

 Sidenote: Special Weapons